-- F. DISPOSITION OF FUNDS The sums collected pursuant to the provisions of this bylaw shall be accounted for and paid to the Town Treasurer; however, under the provisions of the State Law, the Animal Control Officer shall be entitled to all fees paid to him for the care of impounded dogs by the owners thereof. - G. DISPOSITION OF UNCLAIMED DOGS Any dog which has been impounded and has not been redeemed by the owner within ten (10) days shall be disposed of as provided by Section 151A, Chapter 140 of the General Laws of the Commonwealth of Massachusetts and any amendments thereto, provided that the description of the dog was published in a local paper at least three (3) days before the scheduled date of destruction by the local dog officer.
-(Rev. 6/95) - H. ENFORCEMENT The Animal Control Officer or Officers duly appointed shall enforce the provisions of this bylaw relating to dogs, and shall attend to all complaints or other matters pertaining to dogs in the Town of Winchendon. - I. ALTERNATIVE PROCEDURES UNDER GENERAL LAWS, Ch.
+F. DISPOSITION OF FUNDS The sums collected pursuant to the provisions of this bylaw shall be accounted for and paid to the Town Treasurer; however, under the provisions of the State Law, the Animal Control Officer shall be entitled to all fees paid to him for the care of impounded dogs by the owners thereof.

+G. DISPOSITION OF UNCLAIMED DOGS Any dog not claimed after seven (7) days shall become the property of the town of Winchendon, under the custody of the Animal Control Officer.
+The dog may then be placed for adoption, released to a state approved shelter/rescue for adoption, or euthanized in accordance with MGL.
+140 s.
+151A as deemed necessary by the Animal Control Officer in consultation with a veterinarian.
+Any dog which has been impounded and has not been redeemed by the owner within ten (10) days shall be disposed of as provided by Section 151A.
+Chapter 140 of the General Laws of the Commonwealth of Massachusetts and any amendments, thereto, provided that the description of the dog was published in a local paper at least three (3) days before the scheduled date of destruction by the local dog officer.
+(Rev. 6/95)

+H. ENFORCEMENT The Animal Control Officer or Officers duly appointed shall enforce the provisions of this bylaw relating to dogs, and shall attend to all complaints or other matters pertaining to dogs in the Town of Winchendon.

+L ALTERNATIVE PROCEDURES UNDER GENERAL LAWS, Ch.
 140 SEC.
 136A-SEC.
+174E

-174E Notwithstanding any provisions of the General Laws to the contrary, any Animal Control Officer who takes cognizance of a violation of - (1) This Bylaw - (2) Failure to license dogs pursuant to General Laws, Chapter 140, 141 Section 137; failure to acquire kennel license pursuant to General Laws, Chapter 140, Section 137A.-137C(3) Failure to vaccinate against rabies pursuant to General Laws, Chapter 140, Section 145B.
+Notwithstanding any provisions of the General Laws to the contrary, any Animal Control Officer who takes cognizance of a violation of

+- (1) This Bylaw - (2) Failure to license dogs pursuant to General Laws, Chapter 140, 141 Section 137; failure to acquire kennel license pursuant to General Laws, Chapter 140, Section 137A.-137C(3) Failure to vaccinate against rabies pursuant to General Laws, Chapter 140, Section 145B.

-May issue or mail a Notice of Complaint of Violation of Municipal Dog Control Law to the owner or keeper of such dog or dogs, and if the owner or keeper of such dog or dogs in a minor, the parent or guardian of such minor shall be liable for any violation of the bylaw.
+May issue or mail a Notice of Complaint of Violation of Municipal Dog Control Law to the owner orkeeper of such dog or dogs, and if the owner or keeper of such dog or dogs in a minor, the parent or guardian of such minor shall be liable for any violation of the bylaw.